-Any concern/allegation about staff misuse is always referred directly to the Headteacher, unless the concern is about the Headteacher in which case the complaint is referred to the Chair of Governors and the LADO (Local Authority's Designated Officer).
-Staff may also use the NSPCC Whistleblowing Helpline (you may want to display a poster with details of this / other helplines in the staff room - see posters.lgfl.net and reporting.lgfl.net).
+Any concern/allegation about staff misuse is always (similar to any safeguarding concern) referred directly to the Headteacher, unless the concern is about the Headteacher in which case the complaint is referred to the Chair of Governors and the LADO (Local Authority's Designated Officer).
+Staff may also use the NSPCC Whistleblowing Helpline

 The school will actively seek support from other agencies as needed (i.e. the local authority, LGfL, UK Safer Internet Centre's Professionals' Online Safety Helpline (POSH), NCA CEOP, Prevent Officer, Police, IWF and Harmful Sexual Behaviour Support Service).
-The DfE guidance Behaviour in Schools, advice for headteachers and school staff September 2022 provides advice and related legal duties including support for pupils and powers of staff when responding to incidents - see pages 32-34 for guidance on child on child sexual violence and harassment, behaviour incidents online and mobile phones.
+The DfE guidance Behaviour in Schools, advice for headteachers and school staff September 2024 provides advice and related legal duties including support for pupils and powers of staff when responding to incidents - see pages 31-33 for guidance on child on child sexual violence and harassment, behaviour incidents online and mobile phones.

-We will inform parents/carers of online-safety incidents involving their children, and the Police where staff or pupils engage in or are subject to behaviour which we consider is particularly concerning or breaks the law (particular procedures are in place for sexting and upskirting; see section below).
+We will inform parents/carers of online safety incidents involving their children, and the Police where staff or pupils engage in or are subject to behaviour which we consider is particularly concerning or breaks the law.